-Part 4, Que

 31 321,000

-vocabular
+32 vocabulary

 33 podcast

-34 smartphor
+34 smartphones

 35 bilingual

-36 playgroun
+36 playground

 37 picture

-grammar
+38 grammar

 39 identity

-31 32 33 34 35 36 37 38
+40 fluent

-1-18 19-28 29-40 you are unlikely to get an you may get an acceptable you are likely to get an acceptable score under score under examination acceptable score under examination conditions and we conditions but we recommend examination conditions but recommend that you spend a lot that you think about having remember that different of time improving your English more practice or lessons before institutions will find different before you take IELTS. you take IELTS. scores acceptable.
+1-18 19-28 29-40 you are unlikely to get an acceptable score under examination conditions and we recommend that you spend a lot of time improving your English before you take IELTS. you may get an acceptable score under examination conditions but we recommend that you think about having more practice or lessons before you take IELTS. you are likely to get an acceptable score under examination conditions but remember that different institutions will find different scores acceptable.